odomojuli/brood/README.md

 ---
 ## Why?
 ```
+  Whatever the Way,
-  “Whatever the Way, the master of strategy does not appear fast….
+  the master of strategy does not appear fast….

   Of course, slowness is bad.

-  Really skillful people never get out of time, and are always deliberate, and never appear busy.”
+  Really skillful people never get out of time,
+  and are always deliberate,
+  and never appear busy.

-  – Miyamoto Musashi (宮本 武蔵, 1584 – 13 June 1645)
+  Miyamoto Musashi (宮本 武蔵)
+  1584 – 13 June 1645
 ```
 ---
 ## What?